prettydiff/wisdom/performance_frontend.md

 Changes that result in display or hiding elements, moving elements, changes to element dimensions, and changes to text size or position all result in page repainting and will extend a page's load time.
 At this point about 40% of my application page's load time is waiting on visual rendering of artifacts outside of JavaScript instructions.

+There is one CSS trick that has helped me save a lot of screen repainting.
+Always put as much presentation instructions as possible in CSS files and load those files into the page's `<head>` tag before the `<body>`.
+That way the CSS is applied to the HTML on the initial paint, but there are times when element dimensions must be dynamically calculated, which requires use of JavaScript and will always impose repainting.
+One of the most common challenges in CSS involves rule `height: 100%` not forcing an element to 100% of the element's parent calculated dimension as `width: 100%` does.
+My first inclination for solving this problem involves gathering the parent element's `clientHeight` property and assigning that value to the given element.
+Instead I stumbled upon a simple CSS solution that solves this problem directly without use of JavaScript and repainting: `min-height: 100%`.

 ## Tools and Measures
 I use the *Performance* tab of the browser's developer tools to monitor speed of JavaScript execute and page load speed, but there is more to a fast application than just what executes in the browser.
 I attach a timer to all automation tasks in the application, such as the build tool and various forms of test automation.